Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 * A message-based interface (i.e., PDUs are delimited by the network layer).
-* Reliable data transmission:
-    + Fragmentation, flow control, retransmission, etc. already handled.
+* Fragmentation, flow control, etc. already handled.
-    + Individual PDUs delivered reliably and in order, that is, fragments of PDUs will not be delivered out of order, fragments will not be duplicated, and an error will be delivered if a fragment is lost.
+* Individual PDUs delivered reliably, that is, fragments of PDUs will be delivered in order, fragments will not be duplicated, and an error will be delivered if a fragment is lost.
 * Different PDUs may be delivered out of order.
 * PDU sizes are not inherently limited by underlying MTUs.